scnwwu/vscode-sas-extension/website/docs/Configurations/Profiles/additional.md

 ## AutoExec Settings

-For Viya connection profiles, it's possible to setup AutoExec lines that will execute once per session startup.
-Changes made to the autoexec require closing and reopening the session to take effect.
+For SAS Viya connection profiles, you can set up autoexec code that executes each time you start a new session.
+Changes to the autoexec code do not take effect until you close and restart your SAS session.
 The AutoExec option supports different modes for how to define the SAS lines that should run:

 - Line Mode: embed lines directly into the connection profile JSON.
 This mode is useful if only a few lines are needed to run on session startup.
 Note that standard JSON escaping rules apply.